peterbourgon/peter-bourgon-org/src/go-for-industrial-programming/index.md

 a goroutine without knowing how it will stop," but this advice is somewhat empty without a concrete methodology.
-And I think many tutorials and lots of example code, even in otherwise good references like The Go Programming Language book, do us a disservice by demonstrating concurrency concepts with fire-and-forget goroutines, global state, and patterns that would fail even basic code review.
+And I think many tutorials and lots of example code, even in otherwise good references like The Go Programming Language book, do us a disservice by demonstrating concurrency concepts with leaky fire-and-forget goroutines, global state, and patterns that would fail even basic code review.

 Most goroutines I see launched by my colleagues are not